kathyming/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
-After analyzing if the PSI for the different manufacturing lots were statictically different, here are the results:
+After analyzing the PSI for the different manufacturing lots I have concluded that there is no statistical difference across any of the manufacturing lots.
+The p-value for each of the individual lots (1-3), compared to the overall mean was 1.

-* PSI across all manufacturing lots is not statistically differentn from the population mean (p = 1)
-* PSI
+## Study Design: MechaCar vs Competition